EricJ-code/Quantum-Lang-Complier/README.md

 #### How it Works
 The language works by using a Powershell script.
 From here, a Racket script is called that converts our language into Python.
 The Python code is then excuted in the terminal, and displayed to the user.

 #### Preview of Data

 #### Results

 ## Install and Run
 Download this folder which contains each of the necessary scripts to run our language.
+You need to run the following commands in Windows Powershell.
+You need to locate the environment for Racket, the Powershell script, the Racket script, and the Python output file.
+Using all of these, input them into Powershell. <br> <br>
+Here is an example input on how to run it in the script: <br>
+.\SchrodingerScript2.ps1 -RacketExecutablePath "C:\Program Files\Racket\Racket.exe" -RacketScriptPath "C:\Program Files\Coding Applications\Racket Scripts\ConvertPython2.rkt" -InputFilePath "C:\Users\tyler\OneDrive\Documents\ExamplePython.txt" -OutputFilePath "C:\Users\tyler\OneDrive\Documents\output.py"